CYarros10/composer-workload-simulator/README.md

 ## TaskFlow Collections

-This project utilizes custom TaskFlow collections to define a variety of tasks:
+This project utilizes custom TaskFlow collections (1 or more operators to simulate a use-case):

 * **`base_taskflows`:**  Provides reusable TaskFlows for common operations:
     *  `PythonOperator`: Executes a Python callable.